blixenkrone/spirii-code-test/README.md

 I started doing a PostgresQL/Docker implementation, but I didn't have time to finish it, so ended up with a cache/in-memory implementation.
 No AI used - not that I won't use it in my day-to-day, but for the purpose of showing my thinking.

+Some "panic"s in there, but do note I never use them unless something truly is unrecoverable.